MatthewFay/orrp/IMPLEMENTATION_NOTES.md

     * **Key**: A composite of `(tag, count)`.
     * **Value**: A Roaring Bitmap of `entity_id`s that currently have that exact count for that tag.

+This event context is the most powerful feature of the database.

 ---

 ## 5. Query Execution Flow & Pagination